 If you’ve noticed that “compare and despair” feeling, it’s time to step away and choose to reconnect at a deeper more meaningful level.

 1. Rebuild connection with compassion

 Self-compassion and empathy can be learned, shoring up emotional regulation and boosting adaptability and resilience.
-Research has shown that practicing self-compassion using loving-kindness meditation can up regulate positive emotion influencing what is call our vagal tone.
+Research has shown that practising self-compassion using loving-kindness meditation can up-regulate positive emotion influencing what is call our vagal tone.